We write these words for you to read them....so please read them. It is important for you to know the rules.

 Founded to celebrate the independent film genre, The Garden State Film Festival, a not for profit organization, offers independent filmmakers the chance to exhibit their work and gives New Jersey audiences a chance to experience new, cultural, and artistic endeavors through the medium of film.

 The Garden State Film Festival's professional jury will select winning films in various categories.
 Submission categories are for administration purposes only.
-There are separate awards for student films (please state on notes which kind of student you are if it applies - Graduate, College, High School or younger) as well as the "Home Grown Awards" for films where 75% of principle photography is shot in the State of New Jersey.
+There are separate awards for student films as well as the "Home Grown Awards" for films where 75% of principal photography is shot in the State of New Jersey.

-This event has returned home to Asbury Park, New Jersey, commencing with an opening ceremony and reception and ending with a Gala Awards Dinner where the "Best" in various categories of films and celebrity honorees are recognized.
+This event takes place in Asbury Park, New Jersey, and consists of a gala ceremony and reception and ending with a black tie preferred Awards Banquet where the "Best" in various categories of films and celebrity honorees are recognized.

 In addition to the screenings, Professional Panel Discussions will be headed by industry professionals at posted times.
 The festival will hold these discussions to unite celebrity filmmakers with aspiring screenwriters, directors, and actors.
 Representatives from respected film distribution companies will be invited to attend, as the festival will provide access to new talent and product available for worldwide distribution.